 Finding a mortgage broker: Dos and Dont's

-- Choose an independent broker with whole of market access: This means they have access to the widest possible range of mortgage deals.
+- Choose a broker with access to a wide range of mortgage markets: This means they have access to lenders in all the key mortgage sectors.
 Note Banks & Building societies advise on their products only.
-Many estate agent advisers work from a limited panel of providers.

 - Ask how they are paid: Some firms will charge you an advice fee up front which is supplement by an introducer commission from the lender.
 Others will charge you a higher flat fee and rebate back all commission they receive to you.
 Your adviser should tell you the full cost straightaway so you can make an informed decision.